 The Writers' Workshop partners with staff and faculty in several ways inside and outside the classroom.

 The Workshop supports your teaching efforts by consulting with students working on assigned papers or other writing projects, including research papers, essays, reports, UROP proposals, and theses or dissertations.
-Please see FAQs for Faculty and Staff for policies on working with your students.
-You may also want to add language to your syllabus that directs students to the Workshop.
+Please see FAQs below for policies on working with your students.
+You may also want to add language to your syllabus (below) that directs students to the Workshop.

 Suggested Syllabus Language: The Writers' Workshop offers free one-to-one writing support to all members of UMD's campus community.
 Sessions are held synchronously online or in-person with a graduate student or faculty consultant.
 Feel free to bring any writing project at any stage in the writing process.
 To make an appointment, visit d.umn.edu/writwork or stop by the Workshop’s front desk located in the Securian Learning Commons on the second floor of the Kathryn A. Martin Library.

 [Optional] Students in this class have permission to see a Writers’ Workshop consultant for assistance on exams.

 Individual Writing Support

 The mission of the Writers' Workshop is to support all members of the campus community who seek to improve their writing, including faculty and staff.
 We all need readers to react to our drafts, to pinpoint areas that lack clarity, and to discuss ideas for revision.
 The Workshop consultants are eager to serve as your readers.
 Whether you are working on a grant proposal, an article for publication, a report for a superior, or any other type of writing, the Workshop is here to help.
 We'll work with you at any stage of the process, even brainstorming!
 Simply register for an appointment or contact Jill Jenson (jjenson) to set up a time for an individual session or, in the case of co-authorship, a group session.